 My mother made Rai Wale Aloo aka masala potatoes other week because we loved munching on these perfectly spiced potatoes tempered in mustard seeds and served with with warm Roti(flat Indian bread) and Bhungra(Indian fryums) also known as Fur-Fur.

 Rai wale Aloo(Masala potatoes) is one of the very famous street foods in South Gujarat, India.
-Vendors with their small cart wander around the streets of Bharuch selling these delicious potatoes.
-The bite size potatoes tempered in mustard seeds and sautéed in flavorful Indian spices.
+Vendors with their small carts wander around the streets of Bharuch selling these delicious potatoes.
+The bite-size potatoes are tempered in mustard seeds and sautéed in flavorful Indian spices.
 Vendors serve these "Rai wale Aloo" with Chili-Garlic Chutney and Indian tube fryums.

 Fryums are like Papadum, crunchy, crispy, and perfectly shaped into a tube.
 The tube-like shape of fryums is perfect to poke and carry bite-size potatoes and manage to get Chili-Garlic Chutney.
 The crunch of fryum with mustard seed tempered potatoes and chili-garlic sauce is an explosion of flavors in the mouth.
 My mother served masala potatoes with Roti(Indian flatbread) without chili-garlic chutney.

 There are many different varieties of Bhungra(fryum) you can purchase from Indian grocery stores.
 The majority of Bhungra is made from Wheat flour.
 However, some are Gluten-Free and Vegan diet friendly.
 The Gluten-Free kinds are usually made of potato and tapioca starch.
 There is also an option to purchase Papadum for a Gluten-free option if you end up not finding the fryums.
 Veggie Straws are also a great gluten-free option.